sailing-pmls/bosen/README.md

 * g++-4.7 or higher
 * uuid-dev

+Please make sure your default g++ comiler is 4.7 or higher.

-Petuum also depends on the following third party libraries, which Petuum installation script automatically installs them:
+Petuum also depends on the following third party libraries, which Petuum's installation script automatically downloads and installs them:

 * [0MQ-3.2.2](http://zeromq.org/)
 * [Boost-1.54](http://www.boost.org/)